Excidion/reproML/reproML/docs/structure.md

 │   ├── model          <- Scripts for training and prediction
 │   └── visualization  <- Scripts to create visualizations
 │
-├── pyproject.toml     <- Project configuration and dependencies.
+├── .pre-commit-config.yaml <- Automated quality checks
+│
-├── uv.lock            <- Full dependency list.
-Managed by uv, do not touch.
+├── .python-version    <- Exactly what it says, do not touch.
 │
 ├── .github/workflows  <- CICD code for GitHub (optional)
 ├── .gitlab-ci.yml     <- CICD code for GitLab (optional)